-Show the relationships between two numeric data variables by creating a scatterplot.
+Show the relationship between two numeric data variables by creating a scatterplot.
 A third data variable can be compared by mapping it to the colour of the points.

 |x_var||Yes||Column Input.
 Decimal, Integer||The values of this column will mapped continuously to the x-axis of the plot.|